 This may seem silly if you have older kids but don’t worry – it won’t take them long to get moving!
 And I’m not talking about real snow either!
 You can make pretend snowballs out of a lot of things ranging from balled up masking tape, wads of paper, soft foam balls, etc. Turn a table sideways, move the couch around and pick a side to start throwing on!
 Sure it will make a mess, but all of those memories are MORE than worth the effort to clean it up!

 4. Make lawn decor.

 I know you’re thinking HUH?
 Finding a project for your kids or family to work on can quickly catch interest – regardless of the weather.
 My friend filled up water balloons with food coloring, left them outside overnight (in freezing temperatures) then cut the balloon off the next morning to make giant colored marbles for her lawn!
 If you have snow create a snow sculpture then “paint” it with a bottle of food coloring & water.
 We’ve made green alligators, palm trees, and even a red crab in our front yard before!
 Get some plastic tubs and create a “weather proof” snowman for your yard, or make a cardboard box totem pole.
+If your kids are older buy a bag of cement and try to sculpt something unique out of it.
 Get creative – the ideas here are just endless!

 5. Bake a Tower.

 Totally stuck indoors and need an all day project?
 Bake lots of cakes – then stack them together to create a tower!
 If you have enough cake mixes let your kids create their own towers!! (you can always cut one cake in half to make the towers smaller) Have a contest to see whose will be the tallest, or the most decorated.
 Choose a theme and watch your kids not only be absolutely content but also creative!
 Try your hand at making homemade fondant and let the kids have a decorating contest with decorator tips like these.